Chloral hydrate: Hoyer's mounting medium

 Chloral hydrate is also an ingredient used for Hoyer's solution, a mounting medium for microscopic observation of diverse plant types such as bryophytes, ferns, seeds, and small arthropods (especially mites).
 Other ingredients may include gum arabic and glycerol.
 An advantage of this medium includes a high refractive index and clearing (macerating) properties of small specimens (especially advantageous if specimens require observation with differential interference contrast microscopy).

+Because of its status as a regulated substance, chloral hydrate can be difficult to obtain.
+This has led to chloral hydrate being replaced by alternative reagents in microscopy procedures.

 Melzer's reagent

 Chloral hydrate is an ingredient used to make Melzer's reagent, an aqueous solution that is used to identify certain species of fungi.
 The other ingredients are potassium iodide, and iodine.
 Whether tissue or spores react to this reagent is vital for the correct identification of some mushrooms.

 Safety

 Chloral hydrate was routinely administered in gram quantities.
-Prolonged exposure to the vapors is unhealthy, however, with a LD50 for 4-hour exposure of 440 mg/m3.
+Prolonged exposure to its vapors is unhealthy, with an LD50 for 4-hour exposure of 440 mg/m3.
 Long-term use of chloral hydrate is associated with a rapid development of tolerance to its effects and possible addiction as well as adverse effects including rashes, gastric discomfort and severe kidney, heart, and liver failure.

 Acute overdosage is often characterized by nausea, vomiting, confusion, convulsions, slow and irregular breathing, cardiac arrhythmia, and coma.
 The plasma, serum or blood concentrations of chloral hydrate and/or trichloroethanol, its major active metabolite, may be measured to confirm a diagnosis of poisoning in hospitalized patients or to aid in the forensic investigation of fatalities.
 Accidental overdosage of young children undergoing simple dental or surgical procedures has occurred.
 Hemodialysis has been used successfully to accelerate clearance of the drug in poisoning victims.
 It is listed as having a "conditional risk" of causing torsades de pointes.